Skip to main content

 When a survey closes, all individual answers are transferred to groups such as the employee's team, department, employment tenure etc. Only open comments remain tied to individuals, to enable discussions and notifications about new comments.
 After results are transferred to groups, Teamspective app only uses group level data and reveals only group level pulse results to users.

-In the Pulse settings you can change the transparency of results in small groups.
-By default this setting hides pulse results in groups with 3 or fewer members.
-This means that a group will need to have 4 members for it's results to be visible.
+In the survey settings you can change the visibility threshold of results.
+By default this setting hides results in groups with 3 or fewer responses to a question.
+This means that a group will need to have at least 4 responses for a question's results to be visible for that group.

-Hidden results for small teams are marked with a no visibility icon:
+Hidden results are marked with a no visibility icon:

-Additionally, pulse comments are always anonymous and the person who has left the comment can continue a discussion anonymously:
+Additionally, open comments are always anonymous and the person who has left the comment can continue a discussion anonymously:

 Taking action based on anonymous data